dylan-lang/opendylan/documentation/website/source/about/examples/everything_value.rst

     end;

 Sometimes you write a function for which there is no useful return value.
-In these cases it is sometimes useful (especially for external APIs) to tell the compiler that no values are returned since it can then give you warnings when callers expect a value.  ``=> ()`` is the way to say this:
+In these cases it may be useful (especially for external APIs) to tell the compiler that no values are returned since it can then give you warnings when callers expect a value.  ``=> ()`` is the way to say this: